-This is the decentralized trading market that utilizes virtual coins to buy and sell among other virtual currencies.
-This even includes payment gateways for purchases made online and even physical products at stores that are beggining to accept the exchange of cryptocurrency in person.
+Cryptocurrency is the decentralized trading market that utilizes virtual coins to buy and sell among other virtual currencies.
+This even includes payment gateways for purchases made online and even physical products at stores that are beginning to accept the exchange of cryptocurrency in person.
 Cryptocurrency, is essentially a more secure way to send and receive money then conventional methods.
 It adds a level of anonymity to each transaction, however this is largely depended on the cryptocurrency itself.

 The second reason, if the distributor of the virtual currency is still outputting coins into their market, then the miner will again use their computer to solve computational problems and if they are the person to complete the last block in the blockchain (a blockchain is a number of blocks), they will receive a higher reward for completing this.
 This is also largely depenent on the rules for mining each cryptocurrency.
 In general as more coins are released in the market, it requires more computational power to mine these blocks, however each coin has a different set of conditions in order to retain the value of their coin as their market may be limited with a maximum amount of coins that can be released.
 This is why it is important you look into each individual cryptocurrency that you are considering to start mining or investing into.

 If you’re looking to start trading with bitcoin or perhaps another cryptocurrency media trend has sparked an impulse in your brain and you don’t know where to get started.
 The best place is to do some research first as their are multiple factors to consider when looking at mining cryptocurrency.
 The biggest factor people consider before mining cryptocurrency is the cost of power and the return of income you get.
 If you aren’t willing to drop $10, 000 on hardware, then joining a mining pool might be the best place to start.